Symplectic foliations and generalized complex structures: Pure spinors and generalized complex structures

-\begin{rem} The relation between, on the one hand, this pure spinor formalism and, on the other hand, the definition of generalized complex structures as anti-involutions, $J:T M \dsum T M \to T M \dsum T M$, on the standard Courant algebroid, is just that the $+i$-eigenbundle of $J$ in the latter formalism is identified with the null subbundle, $L_\rho$, of the pure spinor bundle. \end{rem}
+\begin{rem} The alternative definition of generalized complex structures---as anti-involutions, $J:T M \dsum T^* M \to T M \dsum T^* M$, on the standard Courant algebroid---is related to this pure spinor formalism just by equating the $+i$-eigenbundle of $J$ with the null subbundle, $L_{\kappa_J}$, of the pure spinor bundle. \end{rem}

-\begin{defn} Let $S \subset TM$ be a distribution on $M$.
-Then an \emph{almost complex structure transverse to $S$} is an almost complex structure on $NS = TM/S$.

-A transverse almost complex structure $I$ gives a decomposition of $N^*_\C S$ into $+i$ and $-i$--eigenbundles, $N^*_{1,0} S$ and $N^*_{0,1} S$ respectively.
-The \emph{canonical line bundle} of $I$ is